jbossdemocentral/brms-fuse-integration-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v2.5 JBoss Fuse 6.2, also passing in parameter to process

 - v2.4 JBoss BPM Suite 6.1 with JBoss Fuse Full 6.1.1 and demo installed.

 - v2.3 is JBoss BPM Suite 6.0.3 installer, JBoss Fuse Full 6.1.0 and optional containerized installation.